shamanneo/shamanneo.github.io/index.md

-## Education
+##

-* Ph.D. in Artificial Intelligence, Yonsei University, Advisor: Prof. [Seon Joo Kim](https://www.ciplab.kr/members/professor)
+I'm a Ph.D. student at Yonsei University under the supervision of Prof. [Seon Joo Kim](https://www.ciplab.kr/members/professor).
-    * 2025-Present

-* B.S. in Artificial Intelligence, Yong In University, Advisor: Prof. [Kyungjae Lee](https://milab.yongin.ac.kr/team)
-    * 2021-2025
+Previously, I obtained my Bachelor's degree in artificial intelligence at Yong In University and was an undergraduate research assistant at the Machine Intelligence Lab, supervised by Prof. [Kyungjae Lee](https://milab.yongin.ac.kr/team).

+My current research focuses on 3D computer vision, with specific interests in neural rendering and multi-view geometry.
+I'm always open to academic collaborations and networking; please feel free to reach out if you’re interested.

 ## Publications
 <sup>(\* indicates equal contribution)</sup>